jdd1260/evolutionary-mongo-search/README.md

 The goal is essentially to find a set of weights that performs well, then try a few tweaks to that to see if they perform better.
 In this way we iteratively improve, and the longer we can run the program the better our results will be.

+Note: the "best" weights are determined using average F-measure across all the training queries.
+The Beta value used for the F-Measure can be customized.

 ## How to Use - Basics

 This project uses [NodeJS](https://nodejs.org/en/), [NVM](https://github.com/creationix/nvm), and [MongoDB](https://www.mongodb.com/).
 You will need to have each of them installed, although the MongoDB instance could be running on a remote server.

 1. Fork the project and clone to your local machine.
 2. Make sure you are on the right Node.js version: `nvm use`.
-3. Make sure your database is set up correctly (see below)
+3. Configure your database connection (see below)
+4. Define your text search schema and starting weights (see below).
-4. Make sure your configuration is correct and matches your desires (see below)
+5. Make sure your training and evaluation configuration is correct and matches your desires (see below).
-5. Set a time you want it to run for in the `maxTimeInHours` field in `config.json`.
+6. Set a time you want it to run for in the `maxTimeInHours` field in `config.json`.
 This is not a strict limit, but the point at which it stops doing more iterations.
-6. Run: `npm start`.
+7. Run: `npm start`.
+8. Weight for your `maxTimeInHours`.
+If testing is being used the program will output your final weights and what their F-Measure was on the testing data as compared to the starting weights.

 ## Configuration